- 3825 Views

 Once factual materials are gathered experts may be needed to evaluate the evidence.
 Forensic experts, psychologists, fingerprint experts, or others pertinent to the case.
 Maybe a toxicology expert in a DWI case.
 Certainly, a computer forensic expert in a child pornography case.
 DNA experts when the State is using biological evidence.
 The list goes on and on.
 The possible expenses involved with hiring experts should also be discussed with the client at the initial interview.

-Once the facts are gathered a Brazos County defense lawyer can begin to decide upon legal theories applying to the case and brainstorming for ideas.
+Once gathering facts is completed, a Brazos County defense lawyer can begin to decide upon legal theories applying to the case and brainstorming for ideas.
 Those topics will be next when we return to building the persuasive case.

 Stephen Gustitis is a criminal defense lawyer in Bryan-College Station.
 He is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
 He is also a husband, father, and retired amateur bicycle racer.